apache/jackrabbit-oak/oak-doc/src/site/markdown/differences_user.md

 principal name of the member.

 ###### Behavior as of OAK 1.0
-**NOTE**: The following section is not valid until [OAK-482] is fixed.

 As of Oak the user manager automatically chooses an appropriate storage structure depending on the number of group members.
-If the number of members is low they are store as _weak references_ in a `rep:members` multi value property.
+If the number of members is low they are stored as _weak references_ in a `rep:members` multi value property.
 This is similar to Jackrabbit 2.x.
-If the number of members is high the user manager will create an intermediate node list to reduce the size of the multi value properties below a `rep:membersList` node.
+If the number of members is high the user manager will limit the size of the multi value properties and create overflow `rep:MemberReferences` nodes below a `rep:membersList` node to hold the extra members.

 ###### Relevant new node types
     [rep:Group] > rep:Authorizable, rep:MemberReferences
       + rep:members (rep:Members) = rep:Members multiple protected VERSION /* @deprecated */
-      + rep:membersList (rep:MemberReferencesList) = rep:MemberReferencesList protected VERSION
+      + rep:membersList (rep:MemberReferencesList) = rep:MemberReferencesList protected COPY

     [rep:MemberReferences]
       - rep:members (WEAKREFERENCE) protected multiple < 'rep:Authorizable'

     [rep:MemberReferencesList]
       + * (rep:MemberReferences) = rep:MemberReferences protected COPY